Exotic G_2-manifolds: Introduction

 In \S \ref{subsec:EK_def} we recall how $\EK(M)$ can be defined in terms of a \spc coboundary of $M$.
-In \S \ref{sec:ek_tcs} we then construct explicit \spc coboundaries of twisted connected sums, and use that to obtain a formula for their generalised Eells-Kuiper invariant in terms of data for the Fanos used and the matching.
+The challenge with this definition is that while the existence of a suitable coboundary is guaranteed, there is no algorithm for finding one, especially not one with a simple enough description that evaluating the formula \eqref{eq:ek_def} is tractable.
+However, we are able to construct explicit \spc coboundaries of twisted connected sums, and in \S \ref{sec:ek_tcs} we use those to express the generalised Eells-Kuiper invariant of a twisted connected sum in terms of data for the Fanos used and the matching.
 In particular, it turns out that any perpendicularly matched twisted connected sum has $\EK = 0$ (Corollary \ref{cor:perp0}).